996 working hour system: JD.com

+"But every person must have the desire to push oneself to the limit!".

 Pinduoduo

 In early January 2021, the e-commerce platform Pinduoduo was accused of forcing its employees to do extremely intensive overtimes, which supposedly led to the karoshi death of a 22-year-old worker.
 Later, the official account of Pinduoduo posted (but deleted shortly afterwards) an answer on Zhihu, saying "Those who are at the bottom of the society earn their wages at the risk of losing their lives".

 Just a few days after the early January accident, another employee committed suicide by jumping.
-On January 10, news sources reported that Pinduoduo fired an employee who posted photos showing his colleague being carried into an ambulance.
+On 10 January, news sources reported that Pinduoduo fired an employee who posted photos showing his colleague being carried into an ambulance.

 Youzan

 In January 2019, an employee of Youzan stated on the social platform Maimai that their supervisor had enforced the 996 schedule.
 Bai Ya, the CEO of Youzan, replied, "it would be a good thing to look back at a few years later".
 Some media outlets criticized this schedule.
 Later that month, the Labour Supervision Group of Xihu District, Hangzhou announced that the company was under investigation.